Coherently enhanced radiation friction in laser-plasma collisions

+A weak dependence on $\sigma_\parallel$ is natural, as for a thick bunch with $L\gtrsim\lambda_1$ the forward contribution to RF is dominant and at $\theta=0$ the particle-dependent term in the phase in Eq.~\eqref{dE} vanishes \cite{pre_arxiv}.
+Accordingly, the effect of momentum spread comes only from the spread in transverse components of the particle velocities in the preexponential factor of the integrand in Eq.~\eqref{dE}.

-When a particle bunch collides with a laser pulse, the particles radiate coherently at low frequencies and incoherently at high frequencies \cite{gelfer_prr2024}.
-The contributions to RF of coherent and incoherent radiation can be compared using the estimates (\ref{deltapll}) and (\ref{dpfg}).
-If the bunch shape is the optimal one [see Eq.~(\ref{optimum})], then we have
+{\it Discussion} -- When a particle bunch collides with a laser pulse, the particles radiate coherently at low frequencies and incoherently at high frequencies \cite{gelfer_prr2024}.
+For $a_0\gg1$ the incoherent radiation comes at $\omega\simeq a_0 (a_0^2+\gamma^2)\omega_L\gg \omega_L$ similarly to the single particle case \cite{jackson_book,ritus1985,esarey_pre1993}, see Fig.~\ref{fig_rad}~(b).
+In contrast, the coherent radiation is peaked at $\omega\sim\omega_L$ in the forward and at $\omega\sim\omega_1$ in the backward direction, respectively, and can be orders of magnitude stronger than the incoherent one, cf. Figs.~\ref{fig_rad}~(c) and (b).

+Hence, for $a_0\gg1$ the coherent and incoherent contributions to RF are separated in the frequency domain.
+They can be compared using Eqs.~(\ref{deltapll}) and (\ref{dpfg}).
+For the optimal bunch shape [see Eq.~(\ref{optimum})] we have

-where $\mu$ is introduced in Eq.~ (\ref{LLcond}) and $\mathcal{G}^m\approx0.03$.
-Since for an optical laser $\mu\sim 10^{-8}$, even for a mildly relativistic bunch the coherent contribution should dominate already at bunch density well below the critical one.
+where $\mu$ is introduced in Eq.~(\ref{LLcond}) and $\mathcal{G}^m\approx0.03$.
+Since for an optical laser $\mu\sim 10^{-8}$, for a mildly relativistic bunch the coherent contribution should dominate already at bunch density well below the critical one.

 The dependence of the magnitude of RF on the bunch density and initial energy is illustrated in Fig.~\ref{fig_rfest}, where the ratio of the sum $\left<\Delta p_\parallel\right>+\Delta p_\parallel^{LL}$ to the initial momentum $p_0$ is shown for the optimal bunch shape.
 At a lower laser intensity [$a_0=5, I\approx 6.6\cdot 10^{19}$ W/cm$^2$, see Fig.~\ref{fig_rfest}~(a)] RF is substantial and potentially observable in two well separated regions at the top left and right corners of the plot.
-For lower bunch energy the major contribution to RF comes from the coherent radiation at low frequencies and it is proportional to the bunch density, while for a higher bunch energy it comes from incoherent radiation at high frequencies and is density independent.
+For lower bunch energy the major contribution to RF comes from coherent radiation at low frequencies and is proportional to the bunch density, while for a higher bunch energy it comes from incoherent radiation at high frequencies and is density independent.